alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2024-checkins-malvika.md

 # 19-09-2024
 - Check-ins with new team-members!
 Woohoo!
+- Enrichment students - starting in October 2024
 - Uploaded fireside chat - just have to process some small edits!
 - Documentation updates:
 	- Community Health blog - ready to review with team